 CVE-2026-33824

-A double-free vulnerability in the Windows IKE Extension may allow an unauthorized attacker to execute code over a network.
+A double-free vulnerability in the Windows IKE Extension allows unauthenticated attackers to execute arbitrary code over a network.

 Executive summary

-A critical double-free vulnerability within the Windows IKE Extension poses a severe risk of remote code execution.
+A critical double-free vulnerability in the Windows IKE Extension enables unauthenticated remote code execution, posing a severe threat to all affected Windows systems.

 Vulnerability